Gear

 First, you’ll need to dispose of your used coffee ground.
 It’s important to do this as soon as possible, since it becomes harder to remove them once they’re dry.
 Next, wash the filter with water until the water becomes clean.
 Ceramic coffee filters are NOT dishwasher safe, and many brands recommend against using dishwashing soap.
 Allow the filter to dry naturally.

-Perhaps the most obvious benefit is the ceramic filter’s low impact on the environment compared to traditional paper filters.
-Ceramic ones are also said to make finer-tasting coffee with an earthy and less-acidic flavor.
+• Perhaps the most obvious benefit is the ceramic filter’s low impact on the environment compared to traditional paper filters.

 There are a number of companies that sell this product, but which ones are the best?
 Here’s a list of some of the most most-popular brands and filters (you can also order directly from stores in Japan):